• Blog

 So while higher resolutions are generally perceived more favorably, there’s always going to be a trade-off between image quality and file size.
 But as we’ll see next, the question of SD vs. HD actually isn’t much of a question at all.

-SD vs. HD: What are they and which is better?
+SD vs. HD: What is SD and is it better?

 As mentioned previously, SD and HD are simply two common classifications of video resolution.
 SD is older and lower-resolution, while HD is newer and higher-resolution.
 Depending on the device you’re using and your internet speed, SD videos are much more likely to appear grainy, blurry, or pixelated.

-So is SD better than HD for any reason, you might be wondering?
+So is SD better than HD for any reason?

 The answer is, “Not really.”